open-discourse/open-discourse/README.md

 sh build.sh
 ```

+### Start the Full Text Search

+If you want to setup the Full Text Search, follow these steps:

+- run `yarn` in following directories:
+  - `frontend`
+  - `proxy`
+- run `docker-compose up -d` in the `root` folder

 ## Further Documentation

-- Documentation of every python-script can be found in the [README in src](./src/README.md)
+- Documentation of every python-script can be found in the [README in python/src](./python/src/README.md)
 - Documentation of Database commands can be found in the [README in database](./database/README.md)

 ## Notes